 Hypothesis:

 We hypothesize that preference change will be influenced by an interaction between group (CAT, PC) and time (0, 1, 3, 9, 12).
-Specifically, we hypothesize that for the CAT group, the effect of preference change will be significant through all sessions, and will show a moderate trend of decay over time.
+Specifically, we hypothesize that for the CAT group, the effect of preference change will be significant through all sessions, and will show a moderate-define ? trend of decay over time.
 For the PC group, the effect of preference change will be significant in the first two sessions, similar to or higher than the CAT group’s effect.
 However, it will decay more sharply over time up to non-significance in the last session.

 We consider the effect of preference change to be reflected in the following measurements: